Janet's plea to raise awareness

 Volunteer Janet Roberts was at the heart of our latest campaign, on freezing – one of the most distressing yet least known symptoms of Parkinson's.

-This sounds like a nightmare, but situations like this are a reality for so many people with Parkinson's, like Janet Roberts, volunteer at the West Hertfordshire branch and the star of our latest campaign on freezing.
+This sounds like a nightmare, but situations like this are a reality for so many people with Parkinson's.
+People like Janet Roberts - volunteer at the Parkinson's UK West Hertfordshire Branch and the star of our latest campaign on freezing.

-Watch Janet in action and find out more about freezing by watching our video.
+Watch Janet in action and find out more about freezing by watching our campaign video.